tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Western Marches/Marches of Brovna.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 This is a frontier land west of [[Ainwick]], and the lords here have as much in common with [[Ardlas]] as they do the crown in [[Embry]].

-%% Other name ideas

-more northern: Brovna: Borivna, Brovina
-Or something more French:  Montsé  (mont-see)

-%%